wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/6-task-panes.md

 ![Screenshot of an example pinnable task pane.](../media/06-pinnable-task-pane.png)

-Pinnable task panes ideal for heavily used add-ins.
-In these cases, the user may prefer to keep that pane open, eliminating the need to reactivate the add-in on each message
+Pinnable task panes are ideal for heavily used add-ins.
+In these cases, the user may prefer to keep that pane open, eliminating the need to reactivate the add-in on each message.

-At the current time only available in Outlook 2016 for Windows and Outlook Online (or later).
+> [!NOTE]
+> Pinnable task panes are currently only available to Microsoft 365 subscribers using the following:
+> - Outlook 2016 or later on Windows (build 7668.2000 or later for users in the Current or Office Insider Channels, build 7900.xxxx or later for users in Deferred channels)
+> - Outlook 2016 or later on Mac (version 16.13.503 or later)
+> - Modern Outlook on the web

-Developers must specify in the manifest that the task pane supports pinning and "listen" for new item selections to update UI of task pane.
+Developers must specify in the manifest that the task pane supports pinning and "listen" for new item selections to update the task pane UI.

 ## Implement a pinnable task pane

-To implement a pinnable task pane, add the `SupportsPinning` element to your add-in manifest:
+To implement a pinnable task pane, add the `SupportsPinning` element to your add-in manifest.

 ```javascript
 <Action xsi:type="ShowTaskpane">